aheld/aaronheld-blog/content/post/cosmosdb-stored-procedure/merge-sproc.md

 }
 ```

-and for a fixture, lets generate a simplistic guid for an id
+and for a fixture, let us generate a simplistic guid for an id

 ```js
 function guid() {